usagi917/B2B_payment/README.en.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Status](https://img.shields.io/badge/status-active-success.svg)

-A milestone-based escrow dApp for wagyu fattening workflows.
+A milestone-based escrow dApp for wagyu fattening workflows where funds are released step-by-step by Buyer/Producer/Admin roles.
+Evidence is hashed on-chain and the UI builds a timeline from events.
-Funds are released step-by-step by Buyer/Producer/Admin roles on testnet, with evidence hashed on-chain.
+This is B2B payment infrastructure, not an investment product, and is an unaudited demo for testnet use.

 ## Features